Nikon D7100 vs Olympus E-420

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7100 and Olympus E-420 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D7100 and the E-420 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the E-420 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7100 and E-420 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Olympus E-420 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7100 better than the Olympus E-420 or vice versa?
 The listing below highlights the relative strengths of the two models.